 Four decades after Network earned four Academy Awards, Paddy Chayefsky’s brilliant screenplay is still one of the most eerily predictive and relevant works of art.
-Now, thanks to an adaptation by Billy Elliot’s Lee Hall and a staging by once-in-a-generation visionary Ivo van Hove, Network has been born again, emerging from classic film to one the freshest pieces of live theater imaginable.
-I saw it in London earlier this year and it's coming to Broadway in November.
-Here's what I had to say about the London production:
+Now, thanks to an adaptation by Billy Elliot’s Lee Hall and a staging by once-in-a-generation visionary Ivo van Hove, Network has been born again, first on London’s West End and now on Broadway, emerging from classic film to one the freshest pieces of live theater imaginable.

 Angry prophets and corporate profits, fear of emerging new media and technology, the quest for ratings and eyeballs, the increasing interconnectedness of global elites, love, lust, losing one’s faculties publicly: Network’s themes from 42 years ago still manage to hold the absurdly reflective funhouse mirror under the nose of our times.
 Thankfully, Bryan Cranston is the messenger.

 FOUR REASONS YOU GOTTA GET TICKETS NOW TO NETWORK:

 1. Bryan Cranston.
 He really sells the psychotic descent into madness of Howard Beale, the UBS newscaster who follows up his firing over bad ratings by vowing to kill himself on live television.
 The Breaking Bad star’s infamous "We're as mad as hell, and we're not going to take this anymore" scene alone is worth the price of admission.
 If you thought Cranston embodied LBJ is All the Way, wait until you see what he’s done with Beale.